qojis/juqhi-layout/README.md

-# The qojuq keyboard layout
+# The juqhi keyboard layout

-This layout is originally based on the ADNW layout and it's PUQ modification.
+This layout is originally based on the ADNW layout and it's PUQ variant and then modifying it to a US-English layout with some additions for better programming support.

+References:
 - http://adnw.de/
 - http://adnw.de/index.php?n=Main.OptimierungF%c3%bcrDieGeradeTastaturMitDaumen-Shift

-Modifications were done to make it a US-English based layout

 ## Normal Staggered (HHKB)